erinvdoyle/instatrip/README.md

 - A login system to store the user's previously generated cities
 - A trip log and diary to record previous travel experiences
-- Flexible departure locations rather than the default setting of Dublin airport
+- Flexible departure locations rather than a default setting of Dublin airport
-- An explanded list of European destinations
+- An expanded list of European destinations
 - A broader list of trip occasions to select from
 - A broader list of preferred activities and interests to select from
 - Opening the program to destinations outside of Europe